jhsu802701/rails_from_scratch_rails5/04-04-code_climate.md

 git push origin master
 ```
 * In the Code Coverage instructions, note the value of the CODECLIMATE_REPO_TOKEN variable.
-* Go back to your project page at the Solano CI web site.
-Go to the Code Climate Integration tab and submit the environment variable provided by Code Climate.
+* Go back to your project page at the Circle CI web site.
+Click on "Project Settings", and click on "ENVIRONMENT VARIABLES".
+Enter the environment variable name and value specified by Code Climate.